paulhighum/Animal-Dose/README.md

 Welcome to the frontend of my daily animal fact app.
 This is a web app that displays random animals facts.
 Users can generate new ones, add comments, and theoretically make a donation.

 # User Experience
 A user opens the web app and is presented with an animal name, animal scientific name, animal image, and a fact about that animal.
 If there are any comments associated with that animal they will display beneath the fact.
-The user has the ability to add a new comment:
+The user has the ability to add a new comment, change a comment, and delete comment.
+The user can also make a donation.
+For a demo video please click [here](https://photos.app.goo.gl/NYflVME8ItgorpVn2)

-change a comment:

-and delete comment:

-The user can also make a donation: